chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

     1. In the service navigation pane, choose Apps, as displayed in the following screenshot:
     2. The Apps page displays.
 Choose Add an app.
 The Add App page displays.
-    3. For Settings, for Name, type DjangoDemoApp.
+    3. For Settings, for Name, type dpaste.
     4. For Application Source, for Repository URL, type https://github.com/bartTC/dpaste.git